Our Future Path! A plan for a better world!

 A Red Herring argument is one that tries to change the subject or to distract the audience from the real issue to focus on something else where the speaker feels more comfortable and confident.
 This fallacy is also known as misdirection, smokescreen, clouding the issue, beside the point, and the Chewbacca defense.

-For instance, I have observed numerous cases of a Red Herring fallacy when certain politicians are asked why they do not want to allow an abortion exception for cases of rape.
+For instance, I have observed numerous cases of Red Herring fallacies when certain politicians are asked why they do not want to allow an abortion exception for cases of rape.
 In one case, the politician changed the subject to crime and talked about how we must get rapists off our streets, which is a noble goal, but does not address the issue at hand.
 In another case, the politician changed the subject to illegal immigration by pointing out that the subject rapist was an illegal immigrant, even though far more rapes are done here in the U.S. by citizens, and again does not address the issue at hand.

 Straw Man Fallacy